 Camping & RV

 Admire the beautiful grounds of My Old Kentucky Home State Park in the 39-site campground near Bardstown.
 Convenience is guaranteed with utility hookups, a central service building housing showers and rest rooms, and a dump station.
 A grocery store and a laundry are nearby across the street from the park.
 Pets are allowed if restrained.
-Closed for season from November 13 to March 15.
+Closed for season from mid-November to mid-March.
+To make reservations,

 Weddings, Meetings & Events